CampossCaio/BeTheHero/README.md

 Application developed during the **Rocketseat** omnistack 11 week.

-This application is intended to help NGOs find "Heroes" to help them in their cases.
+This application is intended to help ONGs find "Heroes" to help them in their cases.

 ### Platforms